-The Heights Center is a place where at-risk children learn character and integrity, where they are nurtured and encouraged, as they discover and experience the visual and performing arts.
+The Heights Center is a place where at-risk children learn character and integrity, where they are nurtured and encouraged, as they discover and Camp 2013 36experience the visual and performing arts.
 The Center is a resource for family strengthening, lifelong learning, and community celebration.

 Partnerships assure the Center is reaching the 1,200 Harlem Heights kids and their families.
-Alliance for the Arts will bring dance, drama, music, and art classes.
 Senior Friendship Centers provides our low income seniors with a hot lunch and social time.
 The Heights Foundation and the Harlem Heights Improvement Association work with other agencies, community organizations and churches to bring literacy, GED, and computer classes, employment training, as well as medical screenings.
-The Cultural Arts Hall and conference and meeting rooms are available to organizations.
+The Arts Hall and conference and meeting rooms are available to organizations.
 We are excited about the myriad of learning opportunities the Center brings to the community.
 The cycle of poverty can be broken.
 Help us give at-risk kids the tools to lead purposeful lives.

 “The Heights Foundation has been a blessing to Harlem Heights.
 Our community has often been overlooked, but the Heights Foundation has helped families here for ten years, always here when we need them.
 We need The Heights Center so that hard-working families can continue to grow, even in tough economic times.
 This will be an opportunity not only for us, for our kids, and our grandkids, but for the entire community to come together.
 The Center will provide opportunities to learn new ideas, prepare for new jobs, and give our kids a brighter future.”